-The Spartanburg Area Conservency's (SPACE) first project was the Cottonwood Trail Preserve, currently a 115-acre urban preserve and trail system.
-Located minutes from downtown Spartanburg, the property protects a 1.5 mile stretch of Lawson’s Fork Creek and several feeder streams.
-The preserve serves as an important water quality buffer in a fast-growing region as well as providing habitat for a myriad of plants and animals.
+The Spartanburg Area Conservancy's (SPACE) first project was the Cottonwood Trail Preserve, currently a 115-acre urban preserve and trail system.
+This property protects a 1.5-mile stretch of Lawson's Fork Creek and several feeder streams.
 More than 5 miles of trails offer runners and naturalists a break from city traffic.
-It provides a place for citizens to run, walk, kayak, canoe, and to enjoy other recreational outings.
-This urban greenspace has many unique and outstanding features including several wetlands, open spaces, geological formations, and offers habitat for deer, wild turkey, fox, beaver, raccoon, numerous birds and reptiles, wildflowers, and trees.
+It provides a place for citizens to run, walk, kayak, canoe, and enjoy other recreational outings.
+This urban greenspace has many unique and outstanding features including several wetlands, open spaces, and geological formations, and offers habitat for deer, wild turkey, fox, beaver, raccoon, numerous birds and reptiles, wildflowers, and trees.

-Signs name the trails, and identify over 50 species of trees.
-A 550 foot boardwalk and observation deck allows users to access this part of the preserve and learn about the different flora and fauna of wetlands.
-Thanks to the good folks at SC Audubon and Francis Beidler Forest for teaching us how to construct boardwalks.
-(Courtesy Spartanburg Area Conservancy)
+Signs name the trails and identify over 50 species of trees.
+A 550-foot boardwalk and observation deck allow users to access this part of the preserve and learn about the different flora and fauna of wetlands.